-presidential election to lay out their views regarding nuclear weapons.
-Only 8 percent think it is not very important that they do so, 3 percent say it is not at all important, and 7 percent don't know or are unsure (Figure 2).
+2020 presidential election to lay out their views regarding nuclear weapons.
+Only 8 percent think it is not very important that they do so, 3 percent say it is not at all important, and 6 percent don't know or are unsure (Figure 2).
 Single or Multiple Person Approval for Use of Nuclear Weapons Respondents were asked whether they are comfortable with the current policy of sole authority-the president is the only person who can order the use of nuclear weapons, does not need to consult with anyone, and the decision cannot be overruled-or if they would prefer that one or two other government officials be required to approve the use of nuclear weapons.
+Half (50 percent) would prefer that one or two other government officials be required to approve of the use of nuclear weapons; an additional FIGURE 3.
+Sole Launch Authority Currently, the president can order the use of nuclear weapons on their own and the decision cannot be overruled.
+Are you comfortable with this policy or would you prefer that one or two other senior government officials be required to approve the use of nuclear weapons?

-Nearly half (47 percent) would prefer that one or two other government officials be required to approve of the use of nuclear weapons; an additional 17 percent responded that the United States should never use nuclear weapons.
-Just over a quarter of Iowans (28 percent) say they are comfortable with the current policy, while 8 percent don't know or are unsure (Figure 3).
-Methodology All responses come from a poll conducted by Zogby Analytics.
-Out of thousands of randomly selected telephone numbers, 410 adults in Iowa were interviewed between March 11 and March 13, 2019.
+17 percent responded that the United States should never use nuclear weapons.
+Less than a fourth of South Carolinians (23 percent) say they are comfortable with the current policy, while 10 percent don't know or are unsure (Figure 3).
+Methodology All responses come from a poll conducted by Zogby Analytics Out of thousands of randomly selected telephone numbers, 605 adults in South Carolina were interviewed between January 31 and February 1 2020.
 Weighting techniques were used to best represent the demographics of the population being surveyed.
-The sampling margin of error is +/- 4.8 percent.
+The sampling margin of error is +/- 4.0 percent.
 Union of Concerned Scientists FIND THIS DOCUMENT ONLINE: www.ucsusa.org/resources/voters-stronglysupport-no-first-use-nuclear-policy The Union of Concerned Scientists puts rigorous, independent science to work to solve our planet's most pressing problems.
 Joining with people across the country, we combine technical analysis and effective advocacy to create innovative, practical solutions for a healthy, safe, and sustainable future.
 NATIONAL HEADQUARTERS Two Brattle Square Cambridge, MA 02138-3780 Phone: (617) 547-5552 Fax: (617) 864-9405 WASHINGTON, DC, OFFICE 1825 K St. NW, Suite 800 Washington, DC 20006-1232 Phone: (202) 223-6133 Fax: (202) 223-6162 WEST COAST OFFICE 500 12th St., Suite 340 Oakland, CA 94607-4087 Phone: (510) 843-1872 Fax: (510) 451-3785 MIDWEST OFFICE One N. LaSalle St., Suite 1904 Chicago, IL 60602-4064 Phone: (312) 578-1750 Fax: (312) 578-1751